how to plant vegetable seeds

 You should begin seeing sprouts within 7-14 days after planting depending on conditions such as temperature and moisture levels in the soil at the time of planting.
 When harvesting mature heads of lettuce remember not to pull them out by their roots – instead cut off each head individually using scissors or a sharp knife near ground level leaving some leaves behind for regrowth if desired.
 This will ensure that more than one harvest is possible from each plant throughout its life cycle which could extend up to 3 months when cared for correctly.

-Planting carrots in the soil
+planting carrots in the soil

 3. Carrot seeds